 Call for Applications

-We will admit doctoral candidates to our program, beginning October 1st, 2017.
-Up to 12 candidates will be accepted.
+Graduate School of East Asian Studies (GEAS) will admit doctoral candidates to its program, beginning October 1st, 2020.
+Up to 9 candidates will be accepted.

-The next application deadline will be January 15, 2017.
-For questions on admission and the online portal, please also consult the Admission FAQ.
+The next application deadline will be 15 November 2019.
+For questions on admission and the online portal, please also consult the Admission FAQ on our homepage.

 For additional information, please check our website and feel free to contact us at email@example.com.
 No legal entitlement shall be constituted by applying to the program.
-Due to the large number of applicants, reasons for rejections may not be disclosed.
+Reasons for rejections will not be disclosed.